jt/captainslog/README.md

 captainslog
 ======

 captainslog is a command line utility that prints git logs by day and by author.
-This is especially usefully when filling out time logs and emailing summaries of commits to clients.
+This is useful when filling out time logs and emailing summaries of commits to clients.

 Install
 -------